Storyline Pt. 1

 Lijho walks down the busy streets of Nova, the capitol city of Paseo, the capitol planet of the system.
 Contrary to popular belief, it’s not as governmental as people would think.
 Most of the people who live on Paseo do in fact work for the government, known as ‘The Paseo’, but the actual governmental buildings and complexes make up a small minority of the cities and habitations on the planet.
 As he is walking down the streets he used to walk, he notices how much they’ve changed in the last 3 years he’s been imprisoned.
 Things look different, but still recognizable.
 Restaurants he used to go to that are now new places, parks that are now shopping centers, it all looks different, but still familiar.

-He eventually arrives at the high-rise apartment building of Eckley, and makes his way up to his apartment.
+He eventually arrives at the high-rise apartment building where Eckley lives, and makes his way up to his apartment.
 When he knocks on the door, Eckley answers in a towel, having just got out of the shower.
 He looks much different than Lijho last saw him.
-He has long dreadlocks, and is covered in tattoos.
+His hair is much longer, and he looks like he has been working out.
 Obviously surprised to see Lijho, he invites him inside.
 He comments on how muscular and fit Lijho looks compared to the skinny kid he law saw, but of course in prison there’s very little else to do except get in shape.

-Apologizing for not being able to hang out, Eckley is getting dressed and about to head into work for the day, but tells Lijho there is an internet cafe a block away that he can hang out in while Eckley is at work.
-The apartments use bio-metrics instead of keys to make sure nobody can enter without permission, and the landlords know who are authorized residents.
+Apologizing for not being able to hang out, Eckley is getting dressed and about to head into work for the day, but tells Lijho there is an internet cafe a block away that he can hang out in while Eckley is at work if he doesn’t want to hang out in the hot apartment.

 As they walk outside back on the street from the apartment building, Lijho asks Eckley if he noticed the sun seems bigger or if it’s just because he’s been locked up so long.
 Eckley replies “you know it’s funny you mention that.
 I’ve been thinking the same thing, but it’s hard to tell when you see the same thing everyday.
 I don’t think it looks bigger, but there’s definitely something different about it for sure.”
 The two part ways as Eckley heads into work, and Lijho heads down the block to the internet cafe.